ucl-casa-ce/Open-Gauges/Contributed/Linear Stepper Gauge/readme.md

 # Linear Stepper Gauge

-This folder contains a contributed version of the Open Gauge that uses a **stepper motor** for precise needle movement, and a **limit switch** for automatic calibration - the gauge uses a timer belt and a 3D printed pointer to indicate wind speed, it can be adapted to any MQTT data feed and any base mount.
+The Linear Data Guages uses a **stepper motor** for precise needle movement, and a **limit switch** for automatic calibration - the gauge uses a timer belt and a 3D printed pointer to indicate wind speed, it can be adapted to any MQTT data feed and any base mount.
 The example shown uses a 5cm by 10cm peice of wood, cut to 1 metre length.

 <img src="https://github.com/ucl-casa-ce/Open-Gauges/blob/main/Contributed/Linear%20Stepper%20Gauge/WindStepperLinear.png" align="right" width="25%">